Sustainable Cloud: Design and Operation - A lifecycle approach

 Sustainability is a priority for the whole economy, but even more so for companies in the digital infrastructure space.
 Building on the work of our Committed to Climate Action campaign, this event will be the first in techUK's new Data Centres of the Future Series and the latest in a series of events on sustainable cloud computing.

-Set against the backdrop of net zero targets, supply chain pressures, increases in the wholesale cost of electricity, and a Government that recently announced a national mission to reduce the UK’s energy consumption from buildings and industry by 15% by 2030, digital infrastructure providers and the customers they serve have a positive role to play in helping the tech sector be as sustainable and energy efficient as possible.
+Set against the backdrop of net zero targets, supply chain pressures, instability in the wholesale cost of electricity, and a Government that recently announced a national mission to reduce the UK’s energy consumption from buildings and industry by 15% by 2030, digital infrastructure providers and the customers they serve have a positive role to play in helping the tech sector be as sustainable and energy efficient as possible.

 Digital infrastructure has a reputation for being highly energy efficient, improving processing power year on year with only a modest increase in energy demand.
 Cloud service providers have also become leaders in the drive towards decarbonisation by harnessing the power of multi-tenant architecture and as-a-service consumption.